 Technology advancements in imaging and mapping tools, such as LiDAR (Light Detection and Ranging), enable precise location measurements and mapping of the site.
 LiDAR technology uses laser beams to create detailed 3D models and accurately measure distances, elevations, and obstructions on the site.
 These measurements enhance the accuracy of shading analysis and system design when completing a solar panel survey.

 Utilizing satellite imagery and geographic information system (GIS) data, solar design software can access high-resolution aerial imagery and topographic data to assess potential installation sites.
-This information provides valuable insights into factors like slope, orientation, shading, and nearby obstructions, aiding in the evaluation of the site's solar potential.
+This information provides valuable insights into factors like slope, orientation, shading, and nearby obstructions, aiding in completing a solar survey.

 Tips For A Successful Solar Site Survey

-Come prepared for the site assessment with everything you need, including a ladder, measurement tools, a cell phone or camera, a pen and clipboard, and a brochure or sales materials.
-When in doubt, take lots of photos you can refer to later.
-This helps avoid contacting the potential customer repeatedly with follow-up questions or needing to schedule another site visit.
+Come Prepared: Bring all necessary tools for the solar survey, including a ladder, measurement tools, a cell phone or camera, a pen and clipboard, and sales materials.
+Taking plenty of photos can help minimize follow-up questions and avoid scheduling additional site visits.

 Solar Site Surveys Can Be Value To Any Solar Project